 The financial statements are prepared in sterling, which is the functional currency of the company.
-Monetary amounts in these financial statements are rounded to the nearest \pounds .
+Monetary a mounts in these financial statements are rounded to the nearest £.

-The financial statements have been prepared under the historical cost convention, [modified to include the revaluation of frechold properties and to include investment properties and certain financial instruments at fair value].
+The financial statements have been prepared under the historical cost convention.
 The principal accounting policies adopted are set out below.